ElektraInitiative/libelektra/src/plugins/injection/README.md

 * Section Reallocator
     * `inject/structure/sectionReallocate`
-    * Removes a section and puts it on another place
+    * Removes a section and puts it in another place
         ```
         a:
             b1: